uspki/policies/certificate-policy.md

 #### 3.1.1 Types of names
 This policy restricts the subject names of CAs.
 CAs that issue certificates under this policy shall have distinguished names using geo-political names consisting of country, organization, and common name.
 Organization units may only be used with approval by the FPKIPA.

-End-entity certificates issued under this policy shall use distinguished names and subject alternative names that comply with Section 7 and the certificate profiles in Appendix D.
+Subscriber certificates issued under this policy shall use distinguished names and subject alternative names that comply with Section 7 and the certificate profiles in Appendix D.

 #### 3.1.2 Need for names to be meaningful
-End-entity certificates issued under this policy shall have a common name that is one of the domain names validated in accordance with Section 3.2.2.4.
+Subscriber certificates issued under this policy shall have a common name that is one of the domain names validated in accordance with Section 3.2.2.4.

 #### 3.1.3 Anonymity or pseudonymity of subscribers
 A CA shall not issue anonymous certificates.
 CA certificates shall not contain anonymous or pseudonymous identities.